mbakhoff/htmlbasic6/readme.md

 To access the posted file in the request handler, add a new parameter to the handler method: `@RequestParam MultipartFile theFile`.
 Note that the parameter name must match the name attribute of the html `<input>`, otherwise Spring cannot match them up.
+Do not use a name that is also present in the validated class, otherwise Spring will go crazy.

 Before saving the image, we should verify that it's an image and convert it to the *jpg* format.
 ```java